 That’s a great feeling, knowing you have blemish free credit and whether you are approved or denied, bad credit played no part in the decision.
 You can’t beat that type of stability and peace of mind.
 You may not be able to control credit approvals but you can for sure control your credit scores.

-A reader recently asked what they could do to improve credit scores because their daughter had to drop out of college due to lack of money.
+A reader once asked what they could do to improve credit scores because their daughter had to drop out of college due to lack of money.
 The daughter’s scholarship funds were not renewed and the financial aid office suggested student loans.
 The student had a limited credit history and a co-signer was needed.
 Unfortunately, not one person in the family; grandparents, aunts, uncles, or close family friends was able to co-sign due to poor credit.

 Excellent credit is invaluable.
 While I don’t advocate loading up on student loan debt, it’s heartbreaking when a student is forced to drop out as a result of poor credit.